clee-top/CodingPracticePython/python/_README.md

-This folder contains all the challenges/projects I had to do in Python.
+This folder contains all the challenges/projects I did in Python.